Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 We're going to write a function `mock` (as a reference to the *"To Mock a Mockingbird"* puzzle book) that generates these wrappers automatically for us.
 This is a fairly common pattern in computer science.
 You might hear terms like Adapter, Decorator, or Proxy used in the Object Oriented software dev world.
 At its simplest, you take some functionality as input and return some functionality that wraps the input with some extra behaviour.

 Consider `no_op_wrapper` below.
-It returns a new function that acts the same as the given function but is just one level deepeer in the generated call-stack.
+It returns a new function that acts the same (extensionally equal) as the given function.
 There's a level of indirection but no change in behaviour.

 ```Python
 def no_op_wrapper(f):